Yeah, soundbites three and four, and then we'll jump.

 Everybody thought the Republicans are going to sweep, and it's nowhere.

-I'm just the reason I mention this is even though that sounds like a long shot.
+I'm just, the reason I mention this is, even though that sounds like a long shot, remember who we're talking about.

-We're talking about state controlled media and their polls, for the most part.
+We're talking about state-controlled media and their polls for the most part.

 Don't let this make you so confident that it curtails your enthusiasm.

-Because folks, no matter what happens with this election, even if this is this huge clean sweep, this is just the first of many of these that are going to be required to slow this ship and eventually turn it around.
+Because folks, no matter what happens to this election, even if this is this huge clean sweep, this is just the first of many of these that are going to be required to slow this ship and eventually turn it around.

-Obama's out doing the backyard campaign public appearances because the polls say he's still personally likable.
+Obama's out doing the backyard campaign, public appearances, because the polls say he's still personally likable.

 So they're playing on that.